alancaiqixin/qixincai.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Qixin Cai is a PhD candidate at Renmin University of China, where he is focused on exploring the intricate dynamics of population aging and health in Low- and Middle-Income Countries (LMICs).
+Qixin Cai is a Ph.D. candidate at Renmin University of China, where he is focused on exploring the intricate dynamics of population aging and health in Low- and Middle-Income Countries (LMICs).
 He holds a Master of Public Administration (M.P.A.) in Social Welfare from the University of Macau, where he also gained valuable experience in administrative, teaching, and research roles.

 Qixin's research interests encompass a range of critical areas, including population aging, social policy, child welfare, poverty, and longitudinal data analysis.
 He is committed to employing interdisciplinary approaches to generate insights that inform policymakers, particularly in the context of aging populations.
 As a recognized IPL Expert in Health and Wellbeing, Social Policy, and Social Protection, Qixin is affiliated with the UNESCO Inclusive Policy Lab.